|

 treatment with antenatal corticosteroids.

-Optimal benefit begins 24 hours after
+that deliver 24 hours after

-initiation of therapy and lasts 7 days.
+corticosteroids.
 Because treatment with corticosteroids for less than 24 hours is still

 associated with significant reductions in neonatal mortality, RDS, and IVH,